 Finding the Right Social Media Influencer

-In order to locate the right social media influencer, you want to find someone who fits with your brand image.
+In order to locate the right social media influencer, you or your digital marketing firm will want to find someone who fits with your brand image.
 You want to make sure their followers are going to be right for your brand and open to your message.

 The most effective way to find a social media influencer is kind of like finding the right date: You just have to get online and start looking.